Patience and extreme demanding conditions were the order of the day for Friday Racing 2019 CPHPRW.

 Cruising Monohull class is the largest class at this year’s regatta with 10 entries, and it was late-entry Phalin (AUS), skippered by Ian Loderwyckx, who romped away with the win today.
 Lady Bubbly (AUS) and Venture (AUS) sailed hard but had to settle for second and third on the day.

 Multihull Racing and Firefly 850

 Looking to defend their Firefly 850 title, Twin Sharks (GBR) won today’s race and put their first bullet on the board.
-Arch rival Voodoo (GER), however, weren’t far behind and will be looking to make Twin Sharks’ life difficult over the final two days of the regatta.
-Mono Inzi (FRA), under the new ownership of Marc Chapus, slotted into third.
+Arch rival Voodoo (GER), however, wasn’t far behind and will be looking to make Twin Sharks’ life difficult over the final two days of the regatta.
+Mono Inzi (FRA), under the new ownership of Marc Chapus, is slotted into third.

 Friday Racing awards were sponsored by Kantary Bay Hotel with the awards presented on Saturday.